nomad-coe/nomad/README.md

 Omitted versions are plain bugfix releases with only minor changes and fixes.

 ### v0.6.0
-- GUI URL, and API endpoint that resolves NOMAD CoE legary PIDs
+- GUI URL, and API endpoint that resolves NOMAD CoE legacy PIDs
 - Support for datasets in the GUI
 - more flexible search python module and repo API
+- support for external_id
 - minor bugfixes

 ### v0.5.2